route4me/route4me-curl/QA Related/Applications results compability/README.md

 ** Summary

 The name for the parameter **algorithm=3** is CVRP_TW_SD - **Capacitated Vehicle Routing Problem, Time Windows, Single Depot**.
 Of course, this algorithm assumes that we should pay attention to the parameter **vehicle_capacity** and set it to right value.
-If we set it to 1, algorithm will be forced to generate almost as many routes as many stops are in the optimization.
+If we'll set it to 1, algorithm will be forced to generate almost as many routes as many stops are in the optimization.

 ## Apendix